Mnv17/Todo-App/README.md

 - Server actions: Utilize server-side logic for handling todo operations.
 - Drizzle ORM integration: Seamlessly interact with the database using Drizzle ORM.
+- MaterialUI: The app looks good because of MaterialUI.

 ## Getting Started